AdamGold19/SV_ESG_Index/README.md

 ### Final Presentation

-We have included the final presentation that my team presented to Semantic Visions.
+I have included the final presentation that my team presented to Semantic Visions.
 This presentation showcases our work and provides an overview of the project's objectives and outcomes.

 ## Getting Started